TylorS/typed/apps/website/content/guides/ui-switch.md

 ---
 title: "Switch: a stable name for an on/off setting"
-summary: "Model a binary setting with native button activation and explicit persistence and form participation."
+summary: "Reference a stable setting name, binary switch state, and its non-form-control semantics."
 section: "UI / Forms"
-kind: "guide"
+kind: "reference"
 order: 233
 ---